-Pursuant to Memorandum of Agreement #9 (Re: Joint Job Evaluation Plan), the parties agree that the following wage grids will be effective on March 31, 2006.
+Pursuant to Memorandum of Agreement #9 (Re: Joint Job Evaluation Plan), the parties agree that the above wage grids will be in effect.
 Sections A through to D of Appendix A (Wage Grid) will continue to apply.

+APPENDIX A1

-APPENDIX A1 Details of Wage Increases
+Details of Wage Increases

-The timing and percentages of the increases will be as follows, effective at the start of the first pay period after the respective dates:
+The timing and percentages of the increases are as set out above, effective at the start of the first pay period after the respective dates.